alexei-led/test-md/examples/get-started.md

 This test contains multiple steps.
 Any bullet or number list considered as steps list.
 Steps can be defined hierarchical too.

 - This is the first step
-- Ans the second step
+- And the second step
   - This is a sub-step of second step
   - Additional sub-step to be completed
 - [?]
 Now it's time to validate something